thosgood/this-weeks-finds/markdown/251-300/week295.md

 to Hamilton's equations has the effect of pushing the system towards increasing entropy.

-Note that I'm being a tad unorthodox by letting ω and g eat cotangent vectors instead of tangent vectors - but that's no big deal.
+Note that I'm being a tad unorthodox by letting \omega and g eat cotangent vectors instead of tangent vectors - but that's no big deal.
 The big deal is this: if we start with a Kähler manifold and define brackets this way, we don't get \[H,F\] = 0 or {S,F} = 0 for all functions F unless H and S are constant!
 That's no good for applications to physics.
-To get around this problem, we would need to consider some sort of *degenerate* Kähler structure - one where ω and g are degenerate bilinear forms on the cotangent space.
+To get around this problem, we would need to consider some sort of *degenerate* Kähler structure - one where \omega and g are degenerate bilinear forms on the cotangent space.

 Has anyone thought about such things?
 They remind me a little of "Dirac